abdicodes/bicycles-app/README.md

 ** This repository is used as part of Solita's pre-assignment for dev Academy position **

-### Prerequisites
+# Prerequisites

 - you will need to have docker and docker compose installed in your machine.

+At the time of writing this Docker version 20.10.24 and Docker Compose version v2.17.2 were used

 ### How to run Docker compose cluster

-- To run this app first clone this repo to your local machine `git clone https://github.com/abdicodes/bicycles-app.git`
+- To run this app first clone this repo to your local machine from this repo `git clone https://github.com/abdicodes/bicycles-app.git`

 - Then navigate to the folder bicycles-app `cd bicycles-app`